 !!Trivia for ''Gold'', ''Silver'', and ''Crystal'':

-* CowboyBebopAtHisComputer: For months prior to the official release of the game promotional materials referred to the pokémon Marill as "Pikablu" likely due to its mouse-like appearance and... well, [[ShapedLikeItself the fact that it was blue]].
+* CowboyBebopAtHisComputer: For months prior to the official release of the game promotional materials referred to the pokémon Marill as "Pikablu" likely due to its mouse-like appearance, the zig-zag tail that resembled Pikachu's lightning bolt tail and... well, [[ShapedLikeItself the fact that it was blue]].
 Marill was ''never'' officially referred to by this name at any point, not even during the planning stages.
 Despite this the misnaming was so prevalent that even Topps used it in the ''Anime/PokemonTheFirstMovie'' [[http://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_the_First_Movie_Trading_Cards Trading Cards]].